veerendranayak/redshift-workshop/lab4-storedprocs-functions/Readme.md

 iam_role '[Your-Redshift_Role-ARN]'
 region 'us-west-2' lzop delimiter '|' ;
 ````
-To check tables with higher unsorted data, execute following query
+To check for tables with high amounts of unsorted data, execute the following query:
 ````
 SELECT * FROM svv_table_info where unsorted > 10
 ````
-we can run "Vacuum sort only orders" to resort the data but deep copy often faster than VACUUM.
+Note the “unsorted” result for the orders table shows a value higher than 10 indicating this table may be a good candidate for sorting either by using VACUUM, or by using our more efficient and faster deep_copy stored procedure.
+We can run "Vacuum sort only orders" to resort the data but deep copy often faster than VACUUM.
 Let's execute stored procedure

 ````
 call deep_copy('orders');